XelaRonnoc/ToDosUI/README.md

 ## Change logs

+### 21/06/2023 - Implemented update and delete functionality for tasks

+-   Added a update "end point" in taskContext
+-   implemented the delete functionality from task context into the ToDoItem component

 ### 20/06/2023 - Swithched from use Ref to react-hook-form and yup

 -   Began changing over forms to use react-hook form,